cameronabrams/ycleptic/docs/source/usage.rst

 wants to specify the allowed formats, expected values, default values, required values, etc., of a YAML-format user input file (a "configuration").

-To use ``ycleptic`` in your package, you should create a "base" configuration file for ``ycleptic`` that lives in your package as a package data.
+To use ``ycleptic`` in your package, you should create a "base" configuration file for ``ycleptic`` that lives in your package as package data.
 More about that file in a moment.

-You then might like to create a "config" class for your package that is a descendant of ``Yclept``, and initialize it with your base config and a user config:
+You then might like to create a "config" class for your package that is a descendant of ``Yclept``, and initialize it with your base config and a user config.
+For example:

 .. code-block:: python